 Becoming Local, Awareness and Smell

 The idea of local is directly linked with the concept of place.
 Certain spaces become places when human agencies interact with them as the particularities of culture and history come to be inscribed in them (Casey, 1996).
-For example, a room, a house, a neighborhood, a park or a city are not only physical spaces but also containers of emotions, memories, ideologies, traditions, knowledge and many other human intangible expressions.
+For example, a room, a house, a neighbourhood, a park or a city are not only physical spaces but also containers of emotions, memories, ideologies, traditions, knowledge and many other human intangible expressions.
 Spaces get meaning and then become places.
 Localism is also related with the identity of place, Michael Savage (2004) cites in his book, Globalization and Belonging, the anthropologist Arjun Appadurai, who argues that ‘localities are not given primordially but are socially produced through processes of boundary definition.
-Neighborhoods are inherently what they are because they are opposed to something else and derive from other, already produced neighborhoods (Savage et al., 2004).
+Neighbourhoods are inherently what they are because they are opposed to something else and derive from other, already produced neighbourhoods (Savage et al., 2004).
 This means that places get their identity by the otherness and the differentiation between the experiences from one place to another, which of course are related to both subjective and objective interpretations.